cjjohansen/favorite-city-weather/README.md

 }
 ```

-We can set the rate limit to what strategy wee desire see [documentation at fastify ratelimit](https://github.com/fastify/fastify-rate-limit)
+We can set the rate limit to what strategy we desire - See [documentation at fastify ratelimit](https://github.com/fastify/fastify-rate-limit)

 # Solution considerations

 ## project and typescript setup
-We will setup a folder/ porject in visual studio code.
+We will setup a folder/ project in visual studio code.
-We wnat to be able to debug the code wuth typescript type information.
+We want to be able to debug the code with typescript type information.
 We do this by setting the sourcemap property in tsconfig.json to true and by creating a suitable launch.json file
-compiled typescript will be placed in the build folder
+compiled typescript will be placed in the build folder.

 ## Folder structure

-I'm preferring a vertical slice or screaming arhcitecture style, where code for each vertical slice or use case or logical domain area are placed in the same folder.
-In our case this is the weather folder.
+I'm preferring a vertical slice or screaming architecture style, where code for each vertical slice or use case or logical domain area are placed in the same folder.
+In our case this is the 'weather' folder.

 Fastify is all about plugins, so some documentation suggests to put all plugins in a plugin folder.
-But I woud like to avoid going down that road.
-The advantage of vertical slice folder strategy is that you mostly can make changes in one folder nd don't have to navigate into several folders.
+But I would like to avoid going down that road.
+The advantage of vertical slice folder strategy is that you mostly can make changes in one folder and don't have to navigate into several folders.

 ## Rate limiting

-There exist a fastify plugin for ratelimiting.
+There exist a fastify plugin for rate limiting.
 Fatifys plugin ecosystem should be one of its strengths.

 We will use such a plugin.

-The problem formulation just stats that we should allow no more than 10.000 requests per day.
+The problem formulation just states that we should allow no more than 10.000 requests per day.
 A primitive solution would be to have a total count.
 But that would be unfair if a single user uses all the requests.

-A bette strategy might be to have an esitmate of daily amount of uses lets assume 1000 users.
+A bette strategy might be to have an esitmate of daily amount of users lets assume 1000 users.
 One could then rate limit based on the users ip address.
 Several ratelimiting strategies exists.
 Soem are discussed [here](https://cloud.google.com/architecture/rate-limiting-strategies-techniques)

-Also we are limiting the request to our own api when we in reality should limit calls to the 3rd party api.
+Also we are limiting the request to our own api when we in reality should limit calls to the 3rd party api (open weather api).

 We should also consider a cashing strategy.
 We dont need to call the 3rd party api multiple times in a short period of time for the same city as the forecast has likely not changed.